MaastrichtU-CDS/vertibayes/README.md

 This project implements various bayesian network prototols using the n-party scalar project protocol library ( https://gitlab.com/fvandaalen/n-scalar-product-protocol )

+#### Privacy

+This implementation relies on the n-party scalar product protocol mentioned earlier, and as such relies on a trusted third party, a different scalar product protocol could work without a trusted third party.

+The output of this implementation is a bayesian network.
+It is important to note that a bayesian network reveals P( X=xi|Y=yi) for each of it's attributes.
+Combined with knowledge about the population size this means that publishing a bayesian network can reveal the counts of certain attribute values, as well as the counts of certain combinations.
+This information can potentially be used to reconstruct the original database.
+Because of this it is important to make sure when publishing the bayesian network that the population size is not released to untrusted parties.

+It is important to note that repeat attempts to build a network with different predefined bins & different predefined network structures can be combined to reveal more information than a single attempt, making it easier to rebuild the original data.
+To protect against this good governance should be used.
+For example, only allow automatically generated structures & bins, ensuring each attempt results in the same network.
+Or by ensuring that only the best performing bayesian network is published, while the other attempts are kept secret.

 ## Project setup:

 This project uses Spring boot at its basis.
 The following properties are needed: